Skip to content

 Develop your creativity, communication, and leadership skills as you work towards a nationally recognised art qualification, accredited by Trinity College London.
 You will create a portfolio for the four sections of the award, recording your participation in the arts, your experience of the arts as an audience member, your research of the work of an artist or craftsperson of your choice, and how you have shared an art skill.

-This year's Arts Award students are designing and producing a collaborative glass mosaic and are hosting an art workshop for local primary school children.
+This year's Arts Award pupils are designing and producing a collaborative glass mosaic and are hosting an art workshop for local primary school children.
 There will be an optional evening trip to the Mayflower Theatre to see Matilda, the musical, in May 2026.

 The Bronze Art Award will require a year long (three term) commitment from pupils to enable them to successfully achieve the award.